benhoyt/benhoyt.github.com/writings/goawk-compiler-vm.md

 As you can see in the `print $1+$2` assembly listing above, I'm using a stack-based virtual machine.
 This is simpler to implement, because the compiler doesn't need to figure out how to allocate registers, it just pushes and pops to and from the stack.
 Stack-based virtual machines may be slightly slower, however -- very fast virtual machines like Lua's are register-based.

-GoAWK's compiler is very simple, with an almost direct translation from the syntax tree to instructions.
+GoAWK's compiler is very simple, with a fairly direct translation from the syntax tree to instructions.
 I use some specializations for accessing variables of different scopes: for example, fetching a global variable uses the `Global` instruction, fetching a local uses `Local`.
 (As you can see, my instruction naming scheme is extremely creative.)

 Here's the assembly listing for a very simple program that sums the numbers from 1 through 10: